Using Multiple Puppet Masters With Open Source Puppet

 If you are using the inventory service or exported resources, it’s complex and impractical to use any of the older (activerecord) backends in a multi-master environment.
 You should definitely switch to PuppetDB, and point all of your puppet masters at a shared PuppetDB instance.
 A reasonably robust PuppetDB server can handle many puppet masters and many thousands of agent nodes.

 See the PuppetDB manual for instructions on setting up PuppetDB.
 You will need to deploy a PuppetDB server, then configure each puppet master to use it.
+Note that every puppet master will need to have its own whitelist entry if you’re using HTTPS certificates for authorization.

 Keep Manifests and Modules in Sync Across Your Puppet Masters